Zero serious harm

 Improving safety and health outcomes for mine workers

-In 2008, the Queensland Government introduced an industry levy to recover the costs of the safety and health activities it provided to the coal mining, metalliferous mining, quarrying and explosives industries.
+In 2008, the Queensland Government introduced an industry fee to recover the costs of the safety and health activities it provided to the coal mining, metalliferous mining, quarrying and explosives industries.

-This levy helps fund Simtars' efforts to improve safety and health outcomes of mine workers, including emergency preparedness and response activities, health surveillance and whole-of-industry safety research.
+This fee helps fund Simtars' efforts to improve safety and health outcomes of mine workers, including emergency preparedness and response activities, health surveillance and whole-of-industry safety research.

 We work closely with the Queensland Government Mines Inspectorate, industry and other stakeholders to focus our research, training and other activities.